sadekbaroudi/vik/pcb/vik-playground/README.md

 All pins are broken out.
 If you have female headers connected, you can experiment with your wiring, write firmware, and prototype / test features.

-Big thank you to GeorgeN for the suggestion for this module!
+Big thank you to GeorgeN for the suggestion for this module
+Thanks to [petejohanson](https://github.com/petejohanson/) for providing additional tips along the way

 ## Fabrication and BOM